Everyday Attire: Camp colors are forest green and white

 Requirements for Horseback Riders:

 Riding Footwear must have heels and smooth soles that can easily come out of stirrups.
-Camp has a limited supply of riding shoes at the stables that can be shared by campers.
-Like helmets, if your camper plans on riding frequently, we suggest you provide her with her own footwear.
+Camp has a limited supply of riding boots at the stables that can be shared by campers.
+Like helmets, if your camper plans on riding frequently, we suggest you provide her own footwear.

 Tack Shops and Mail order Companies: